 Showing requests and general information requests are straightforward.
 It’s just a way for your prospects to get in touch with you if they want to request a property showing or learn more about the listing.

-It’s also a great idea to use a lead magnet—an incentive you offer your visitors in exchange for their contact information.
+It’s also a great idea to use a lead magnet—an incentive you offer to encourage folks to sign up.
 A free, downloadable ebook related to the landing page (for example, an ebook filled with tips for home buyers on a property page) makes for a great lead magnet.

 If you’re using Paperform, you can easily embed a landing form directly into your website.
 Or link out to the hosted version of the form.
 Otherwise, you’ll likely need to figure out the embed functionality of whatever marketing or form software and edit your site to include the necessary code snippets.

-When you’ve generated leads specific to different properties by collecting information from your individual landing pages, it’s time to follow up with those potential clients.
+When you’ve generated leads specific to properties by collecting information from your individual landing pages, it’s time to follow up with those potential clients.

 Once a lead has been generated from a property page, you want two emails to go out right away: a notification email (for you) and a follow-up and personal welcome (for your leads).

-These two emails are the start of (hopefully) a relationship between you and this prospect.
+These two emails are the start of a relationship between you and this prospect.
 Take time to craft a message that speaks to their needs and helps position you as an agent they would like to work with.

 Once you capture an email address, of course, your work’s not done.
 Follow up with periodic updates on new listings to keep them engaged and coming back to your site.

 The newsletters and emails you create for this sales funnel should be sent to the specific segments of leads that sign up.
 Segmentation is extremely important in email marketing campaigns, especially in real estate.

-Remember the first marketing commandment - Thou shalt not spameth.
+Remember the first marketing commandment: Thou shalt not send spam.
 For those who subscribe via a lead magnet or a newsletter, keep them engaged with a mix of relevant content, visually-pleasing graphics (Canva or alternatives are great) and new listings.

 When a lead doesn’t convert into a client, that’s OK — there’s still room for you to follow up and keep trying.
 In this case, you should use social media and retargeting to drive those leads back to your site.

 The final step of this 5-step funnel keeps you in front of your prospects, even if they don’t read your emails or come back to your site.
 Facebook, in particular, has a really strong retargeting platform that will let you build custom audiences and show them precision-targeted ads for new or existing leads.

-Want to show that new 3-bedroom Victorian to all of the folks who checked out the two similar listings you had last month?
+Want to show that new three-bedroom Victorian to all of the folks who checked out the two similar listings you had last month?
 Create a custom audience.
 Want to reach apartment hunters with the hottest downtown lofts?
 Create a custom audience.

 All of the moving parts here can seem overwhelming.
-But, keep in mind that this funnel is meant to be repeatable.
-Once you have things set up, you can use the same tools, tech, and strategies on each new listing and for each new lead.
+Keep in mind that this funnel is meant to be repeatable.
+Once things are set up, you can use the same tools, tech, and strategies on each new listing and for each new lead.